 This time, I made an appropriate filling for a root beer float macaron: vanilla bean buttercream.
 It is half-based on the vanilla buttercream filling for the Victoria Sponge Celebration Cake at Jane’s Patisserie.
 After visiting that link, I now want some cake!

 I was aiming for a vanilla ice cream flavor for the filling and it was perfect.

 I used the seeds of a whole vanilla bean in the buttercream.
 I love the little flecks!

-I did make a bit of a mistake with the flavoring in the macaron shells though.
+I did make a bit of a mistake with the flavoring in the root beer float macaron shells though.
 I used 2½ teaspoons of root beer concentrate.
 I should have used about double that, maybe 4 to 5 teaspoons.
 I also added a half teaspoon of cocoa powder just to add more color.
 But the cocoa powder ended up being too strong in flavor.
 My son Matthias was able to taste the chocolate.
 I will have to think of another way to add color I think.
 Brown sugar?
 Molasses?
 Or maybe food coloring might have to be the way to go.

 I also accidentally made a 2-inch diameter macaron and find that I kind of like that size.
 I will probably make my next batch that way.
 Josh has requested jasmine-flavored macarons, so those will be my next macaron experiment.